AN IN-DEPTH, COMPREHENSIVE REVIEW & ANALYSIS OF THE RAID ON PRONTO PHARMACY, REVIEW OF THE DEA’s SEARCH WARRANT AND RAID, AUGUST 29, 2019

 “THE UNINFORMED WILL ALWAYS BE ON THE WRONG SIDE”

+D.E.A.
 RAID ON PRONTO PHARMACY

 Upon entry, the very first thing the raiding party performed was to disable building surveillance camera systems(see surveillance video 08/29/2019).
-(1)
+(1)“The DEA’s independent accreditation demonstrates the professionalism and dedication of the training staff.
+Training offered by the Academy includes both on-site and off-site training.

 https://www.dea.gov/dea-office-training

-Nowhere in the DEA training are instructions on disabling interior camera systems.
-Had these officers were properly trained, they should have known that items like an Unguanator, a machine that makes topical compounds.
-In other words, this machine makes topical ointment.
-Had probable cause was established, the agents would not have taken an academic research manual.
-The agents left a coffee pot because they know what it was.
-However, they took items which they had no concept or knowledge of what the items were.
+Had probable cause been established, the agents would not have taken an academic research manual.
+The agents left a coffee pot because they knew what it was.
+However, they took items they had no concept of what they were.
 This lack of knowledge violates Pharmacist Norman J. Clement’s 4th amendment rights.

 GLOBAL COMMISSION ON DRUG POLICY

-“We must switch from law enforcement to health”
+We must switch from law enforcement to health”

-However, according to the Global Commission on Drug Policy and the late former Secretary of State George Schultz, the DEA’s War on Drugs has been a war on civilians, an abysmal failure.
-(9) The purpose of The Global Commission on Drug Policy is to bring to the international level an informed, science-based discussion about humane and effective ways to reduce the harm caused by drugs and drug control policies to people and societies.
+The purpose of the Global Commission on Drug Policy is to bring to the international level an informed, science-based discussion about humane and effective ways to reduce the harm caused by drugs and drug control policies to people and societies.

 HOW THE DEA HAS CRIMINALIZED YOUR PERSONAL MEDICAL RECORDS BYPASSING PDMP